 Today we celebrate Jesus' resurrection from the dead, his triumph over sin, suffering, sickness, and death.
-As St. Paul wrote, "We know that Christ, raised from the dead, dies no more; death no longer has power over him" [Rom.
-6:9-10].
+As St. Paul wrote, "We know that Christ, raised from the dead, dies no more; death no longer has power over him" [Rom.6:9-10].

 However, to understand Easter, we have to understand it in relation to Holy Thursday, Good Friday, and Holy Saturday.
 Fr.
-Andrew Greeley has written that there are three themes connected with the celebration of the Christian Passover.1 On Holy Thursday, Jesus instituted the sacraments of Eucharist and Holy Orders and washed the feet of his disciples.
+Andrew Greeley has written that there are three themes connected with the celebration of the Christian Passover.

+On Holy Thursday, Jesus instituted the sacraments of Eucharist and Holy Orders and washed the feet of his disciples.
 Fr.
 Greeley suggests that the theme of Holy Thursday is community: "Because the loaf of bread is one, we, though many, are one body, for we all partake of the one loaf" [1 Cor.
 10:17].
-Also, by washing his disciples' feet, Jesus taught that the community of believers is to be a community that serves.
-Good Friday celebrated the theme of freedom.
-Dying on the cross, Jesus freed us both from sin and from the fear of death.
+Also, it is through the Eucharist that we remember and make present among us Jesus' sacrificial death on the cross: "For as often as you eat this bread and drink the cup, you proclaim the death of the Lord until he comes" [1 Cor.
+11:26].
+By washing his disciples' feet, Jesus taught that the community of believers is to be a community that serves.